WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 ||

-The teeth of the calyx are narrow, of nearly equal length, and longer than the calyx tube.
+The lobes of the calyx are green, narrow, of nearly equal length, and longer than the calyx tube.
+See especially the flowers in the upper left of the first photo at left.

-The upright banner petal is notched, the two wing petals are much shorter than the keel, and the keel is quite angular -- much like the bow of a canoe.
+The upright banner petal is notched, the two wing petals are much shorter than the keel, and the keel has a sharp right angle bend in it -- much like the bow of a canoe.
+See especially the lowest flowers on the right and left in the middle photograph at left.

 |